 When talking about Guilin cuisine, the first dish that comes mind is Guilin rice noodles.
 Guilin’s most renowned dish and one of the city’s iconic symbols.
 These mouth-watering noodles are delicate and soft, with a smooth texture, and topped with a special bone soup made of chopped pig’s or cow’s gut, minced onion, pepper, coriander, and a few drops of sesame oil.

 But rice noodles aren’t the only dish Guilin cuisine has to offer.
-You’ll find the distinguishing spicy and sour flavours of Guilin in many other foods, such as the fiery Guilin chilli sauce, Yangshuo beer fish, Guizhou snails, and traditional rice cakes like Aiyebaba, Ciba, and Matigao.
+You’ll find the distinguishing spicy and sour flavors of Guilin in many other foods, such as the fiery Guilin chili sauce, Yangshuo beer fish, Guizhou snails, and traditional rice cakes like Aiyebaba, Ciba, and Matigao.